777arc/textbook/README.md

 sphinx-build -b html -D imgmath_latex="C:\Program Files\MiKTeX 2.9\miktex\bin\x64\latex.exe" . _build

-On Ubuntu with *latest* sphinx  (3.1.1 at the time of this writing) installed with pip:
+On Ubuntu with *latest* sphinx via apt-get (3.2.1 at the time of this writing) installed with pip, I had to add ~/.local/bin to PATH, and apt-get install texlive-latex-extra:

 sphinx-build -b html . _build